astupidmoose-treehouse/Random-Quote-Generator/README.md

-# Random Quote Generator
+# Random Quote Generator Project
- Project
+This is a sample commit before I get started.